AlaaAlsalem/First_capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Capston Project

-> One paragraph statement about the project.
+>This project contains the HTML, CSS and JavaScript Capstone Project.
+Capstone Projects are done at the end of a module at Microverse.

 ![screenshot](./app_screenshot.png)